 Pneumonia In Children

-- Your child is under 3 months old and has a fever.
+- Your child is younger than 3 months and has a fever.

-- Your child is struggling to breathe or wheezing.
+- Your child is struggling to breathe or is wheezing.

 - Your child's lips or nails are bluish or gray.